-Figure 2: Pipeline of deep models for transfer learning and multi-task learning.
+Fig. 2.
+Pipeline of deep models for transfer learning and multi-task learning.
 The network was trained on the ImageNet data containing millions of labeled natural images with thousands of categories (top row).
 The pre-trained parameters are then transferred to the target domain of biological images.
 We first directly used the pre-trained model to extract features from Drosophila gene expression pattern images.
-We then fine-tuned the trained model with labeled ISH images.
-We then employed the fine-tuned model to extract features to capture CV term-specific discriminative information (bottom row).
+We then fine-tuned the trained model to extract features to capture CV term-specific discriminative information (bottom row).